paulowe/gcp/4. reliable infra - design and process/defining-services.md

 **An SLA** is an agreement between a service provider and a consumer.
 It defines the responsibilities for delivering a service.
 It is a more restricted version of an SLO, we want to define SLAs that provide extra room compared to the SLO.

+- Penalties apply if SLAs are not met
+- Should have threshold lower than your SLO
+- Should build a Buffer between SLO and SLA such that even if SLO is not met, SLA is not broken
+- All services need an SLOs but not every service need to have SLAs